cschladetsch/Pyro/Library/Language/TauLang/ReadMe.md

 A Proxy is a local representation of a remote object.

 ## Agents
-An Agent is a local class object that serves requests made by remote Proxies.
+An Agent is a local class instance that serves requests made by remote Proxies.